Seekatar/Tools-DotNet/src/Tools/ObjectFactory/README.md

 ## Loading Assemblies

-If you have a nuget package that has implementations in it, it may loaded at startup if nothing references it.
+If you have a NuGet package that has implementations in it, it may be loaded at startup if nothing references it.
 The factory can optionally load them so it can register them.
-For instance if the assembly names matched `ObjectFactory*` you would do this.
+For instance, if the assembly names matched `ObjectFactory*` you would do this.
 (The unit test `ObjectFactoryTestWorkers` project demonstrates this.)

 ```csharp
 serviceCollection.AddOptions<ObjectFactoryOptions>().Configure(options => {